geodynamics/Rayleigh/README.md

 # When Will Rayleigh Be Released?#
-Rayleigh is scheduled for release on June 19, 2016 at the [CIG All Hands Meeting](https://geodynamics.org/cig/events/calendar/2016-cig-all-hands-meeting/)  In the meantime, please pardon the mess.
+Rayleigh is scheduled for release at Fall AGU 2017.
+In the meantime, please pardon the mess.
 The code and (and presently incomplete) documentation are in a state of flux.
 See the Wiki and the documentation directory (in the source) for tips.
 Some videos corresponding to the images above can be found [here](http://www.youtube.com/user/feathern24).